apache/arrow/java/README.md

 ## Java Properties

 For java 9 or later, should set "-Dio.netty.tryReflectionSetAccessible=true".
+This fixes `java.lang.UnsupportedOperationException: sun.misc.Unsafe or java.nio.DirectByteBuffer.(long, int) not available`. thrown by netty.
 ## Java Code Style Guide

 Arrow Java follows the Google style guide [here][3] with the following